ORE Studio SQL Schema

 Data Population Layers

-The ORES database uses a layered approach to data population, aligned with the two-schema model.
+The ORES database uses a layered approach to data population within the single public schema.
 Each layer builds upon the previous:

-All population scripts write to the metadata schema.
-The production schema
+All population scripts write to the ores_dq_* tables.
+The ores_refdata_*

 Essential lookup and configuration data required for schema integrity.
-This data is populated in the template database and must be present before other metadata can be inserted.
+This data is populated in the template database and must be present before other data can be inserted.

 | Category | Tables | Purpose |